Independent Contractor Basics: Everything You Need to Know

 When it comes to federal taxes, the independent contractor is subject to common law rules.
 The federal government will use three categories to determine the status of a worker.
 These categories include:

 - Behavioral control - This involves the amount of control a company has over an individual's work output and training.

 - Financial control - This involves whether or not the business has financial control over the business aspect of the job the worker is hired to do.

 - Relationship between the parties - This involves how the relationship between the worker and employer operates.

 If you need help with independent contractor basics, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.